HinaHumayundev/HinaHumayundev/README.md

 # Hi there! 👋 I'm Hina Humayun

-I am an experienced Software Engineer with a passion for crafting innovative solutions and a demonstrated 4.5-year history of working in the computer software industry.
-I am based in Netherlands.
-I love diving deep into cutting-edge technologies and thrive on new challenges that contribute to my career growth.Throughout my career, I have gained invaluable experience working on projects with international clients and diverse teams.
-I am well-versed in following agile methodologies like Scrum and utilizing tools such as JIRA, Shortcut, and Git for effective project management.
-My exposure to different technologies has enhanced my ability to think creatively and find the right solutions.
+I am an experienced Software Engineer based in the Netherlands.
+I have a strong passion for creating innovative solutions and have a proven track record of working in the computer software industry for 4.5 years.
+I enjoy exploring cutting-edge technologies and welcome new challenges that contribute to my professional development.
+Throughout my career, I have gained valuable experience by collaborating with international clients and diverse teams.
+I am well-versed in agile methodologies such as Scrum and proficient in using project management tools like JIRA, Shortcut, and Git.
+This exposure to various technologies has honed my creative thinking skills and enabled me to find effective solutions to complex problems.

 ## Skills